MelonRuntime/Water/README.md

-## pg-melon
+## 🍉 Water
 `v0.0.1`

-pg-melon is a micro-ORM + QueryBuilder designed to facilitate queries and operations on PostgreSQL databases
+Water is a micro-ORM + QueryBuilder designed to facilitate queries and operations on PostgreSQL databases designed to work in MelonRuntime.